Saint Benedict at Auburndale High School: Bowling

-Spirituality & Service

-School Policies
+School policies

-Saint Benedict at Auburndale (SBA) drugs tests every student at least once a year with a sample of a students hair.
-The following is from the Saint Benedict at Auburndale Student Handbook:
+Saint Benedict at Auburndale drug tests every student at least once a year with a hair sample.
+The following is from the student handbook:

 "We are not immune.
 Our school is not and our students are not.
 And all that's out there in the world scares us more than we’d like to admit.
 We at St. Benedict at Auburndale are participating in this drug testing program for one PRIMARY purpose … to provide our students with yet one more reason they can draw upon when faced with choosing for or against drugs.
 Some are able to make that choice on their own without any fear at all of social pressure or peer ramifications.
 But some are not.
 And we hope that this program will ease their decision-making."